OpenRCT2/OpenRCT2/readme.md

 ---

+# 5. Policies

+## 5.1 Code of Conduct

+We have a [Code of Conduct](CODE_OF_CONDUCT.md) that applies to all OpenRCT2 projects.
+Please read it.

-# 5. Code signing policy
+## 5.2 Code signing policy

-We sign our releases digital certificate provided by SignPath Foundation.
+We sign our releases with a digital certificate provided by SignPath Foundation.

 Free code signing provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

 Signed releases can only be done by member of the [development team](https://github.com/OpenRCT2/OpenRCT2/blob/develop/contributors.md#development-team).

+## 5.3 Privacy policy

+See [PRIVACY.md](PRIVACY.md) for more information.

 ---